BitcoinBR Hits 24 Hour Volume of $0.02 (BTCBR)

-BitcoinBR (BTCBR) traded down 24.8% against the US dollar during the one day period ending at 13:00 PM Eastern on September 15th.
-BitcoinBR has a total market cap of $4.19 million and approximately $0.02 worth of BitcoinBR was traded on exchanges in the last day.
-Over the last seven days, BitcoinBR has traded 156.5% higher against the US dollar.
-One BitcoinBR token can currently be purchased for $0.0042 or 0.00000007 BTC on popular cryptocurrency exchanges.
+BitcoinBR (BTCBR) traded down 19.9% against the US dollar during the 1-day period ending at 12:00 PM Eastern on September 16th.
+During the last seven days, BitcoinBR has traded 175.9% higher against the US dollar.
+BitcoinBR has a market capitalization of $3.07 million and approximately $0.02 worth of BitcoinBR was traded on exchanges in the last day.
+One BitcoinBR token can currently be bought for $0.0031 or 0.00000005 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.